-The car surfaced at a Dubai luxury dealership last April, offered for an undisclosed price, and now GT Spirit tells us it’s for sale again.
-This time Alain Class Motors (which, coincidentally, has a branch in Dubai, U.A.E.) is offering the car for a mere 2.933 million euros ($3.783 million), quite a savings from its original asking price.
+The car surfaced at an Abu Dhabi luxury dealership last April, offered for an undisclosed price, and now GT Spirit tells us it’s for sale again.
+This time at Alain Class Motors (which, coincidentally, has a branch in Dubai, U.A.E.) is offering the car for a mere 2.933 million euros ($3.783 million), quite a savings from its original asking price.

 The Hyperion illustrates the problem with having a one-off ultra-luxury car built to your personal specifications.
 While it be exactly what you had in mind, future buyers may not find the car as desirable.

 Will future collectors look back at the Hyperion as an under-appreciated design icon, or merely as a tribute to wretched excess?
 Time will tell.